Home » Money management » Budgeting

 Most of the time, my budgeting system looks exactly like the picture above.

-Heck; this is a picture of the first stage of my budgeting system which involves putting all receipts in a folder for a month and creating, what looks like, a mighty mess.
+This is a picture of the first stage of my budgeting system, which involves putting all receipts in a folder for a month and creating what looks like a mighty mess.

-I’d even go a step further and tell you that for the first six months or so my budgeting really sucked.
+I’d even go a step further and tell you that for the first six months or so, my budgeting sucked.
 Do you know why?
 It sucked because it didn’t simply start with a mess of receipts and a record of spending; it ended with it.

-Things have changed since that time of chaos, missed targets, broken promises, and debt.
-My budgeting system has become a finely tuned instrument making the sounds of perfect money management music.
+Since that time of chaos, missed targets, broken promises, and debt, things have changed.
+My budgeting system has become a finely tuned instrument, making the sounds of perfect money management music.

 There are three things I figured out to move from the chaos of receipts to a system that helps me know where our money comes from, where it goes and how to optimise the flows up to the nearest £30.